kshedden/dbucket/README.md

 the data for one stripe of a column are stored column-wise, i.e. it is a "columnar storage" format.
 The data can be accessed in a random access manner, retrieving the data for one variable in one stripe with a single function call.
-The data are returned as a native Go array, e.g. []float32.
+The data are returned as a typed slice of go values, e.g. []float32 or []time.Time (the exception to this is bit arrays, which are returned as a [https://godoc.org/github.com/Workiva/go-datastructures/bitarray](bitarray.BitArray) value).

 On-disk, the primary data and meta-data are serialized as Go gobs, which are compressed using gzip.
 Strings are dictionary-coded, and it